asokolsky/asokolsky.github.io/proxmox/lxc-prusalink.md

 crw-rw---- 1 root video 81, 1 Nov 17 01:10 /dev/video1
 ```

-To identify the V$L device to use I installed into the container
+To identify the V4L device to use I installed into the container
 [ffmpeg](/apps/ffmpeg.html) with
 `apt install ffmpeg` and then identified the formats supported by the webcam: